ignlg/lazy_hacker_editor/README.md

 ### Backlog

-- [ ] param to setup line per stroke: --lps
+- [ ] opt to setup line per stroke: --lps
 - [ ] add gif to README
 - [ ] add a logo
+- [ ] get rid of ncurses?

 ## License